tomole444/Advanced-Moodle/README.md

 ![Copy ID][logo3]

-5. Change the ID in `browseractions/popup.html`
+5. Change the ID in your local folder (the location where you saved the unzipped folder) `browseractions/popup.html`

 ![Change ID][logo4]